 Protein Report’s mission is to advance public understanding of protein.
 But the primary challenge we face is not a shortage of available information or reporting, nor is it a lack of public exposure to such information.
 Rather, the main barrier to a more protein-literate society is how protein is commonly thought about, talked about, and written about.

-But a contentious and ideologically driven information environment is not only a barrier to public understanding of protein.
-It also impacts policy, investment, and consumer decisions that have real consequences for human, planetary, and animal health.
+But a contentious and ideologically driven information environment isn’t just a barrier to public understanding of protein.
+It also impacts policy, corporate, investment, and consumer decisions that have real consequences for human, planetary, and animal health.

 What is it?